Sustainability Value Reporting, PLLC

 Lawrence Heim, Founder

 Lawrence became an in-house environmental audit manager with Georgia-Pacific, then a publicly traded Fortune 150 manufacturer.
 At Georgia-Pacific, he designed and implemented a comprehensive redesign of the company’s internal environmental audit and corrective action program which was later approved without modification by EPA and Department of Justice as part of a $120 million Clean Air Act settlement.
-It was during this time he was granted a charter Certified Professional Environmental Auditor (CPEA) designation from the Board of Environmental Auditor Certifications during their inaugural year.
+He also helped develop the company's inaugural environmental performance metrics/reporting and was the company's representative to the US ISO SubTAG on Environmental Performance Assessment, AIChE's Lifecycle Assessment project and GEMI.

 He later joined Marsh USA and helped create the Global Environmental Risk Consulting Practice, shifting his focus from compliance to a broader vision of environmental impacts to business value and risk management, working with clients to reduce their environmental risk profile by adapting traditional risk management processes and tools.

-As a partner at Elm Consulting Group, he continued providing international clients support on environmental, health and safety compliance and management systems.
-He founded subsidiary Elm Sustainability Partners, becoming an internationally recognized expert in conflict minerals, responsible minerals supply chain due diligence and associated audit programs/practices.
-He was the only non-financial auditor selected by the US Securities and Exchange Commission as an expert panelist on the conflict minerals rule and provided guidance on non-financial auditing to US Departments of State and Commerce.
+As a partner at Elm Consulting Group International, he continued providing international clients support on environmental, health and safety compliance and management systems.
+He founded subsidiary Elm Sustainability Partners, becoming an internationally recognized expert in conflict minerals and associated SEC disclosures, responsible minerals supply chain due diligence and related audit programs/practices.
+He was the only non-financial auditor selected by the US Securities and Exchange Commission as an expert panelist on the conflict minerals rule and provided guidance on non-financial auditing to US Departments of State and Commerce with additional input to the US GAO.

-During his time at the Responsible Business Alliance/Responsible Minerals Initiative, he led an unprecedented period of due diligence standards development, including spearheading an expansion into ESG standards for responsible mineral supply chains.
+During his time at the Responsible Business Alliance/Responsible Minerals Initiative, Lawrence led an unprecedented period of due diligence standards development, including spearheading an expansion into ESG standards for responsible mineral supply chains.

 Contact Us